Flower Notes:

 Stem Notes:

-very stout, gray, brown or green, glabrous
+Multi-colored (very stout, gray, brown or slightly greenish, glabrous)

 Fruit Notes: